adamsilver/fdpb/04-a-login-form.md

 Some sites will integrate with your social media account.
 For example, Medium.com, a social networking site for reading and writing articles, will post to Facebook automatically.
 Those who spend a lot of time on Facebook may appreciate this functionality.

 But, social login is not without its problems.
-First their are issues of privacy.
+First there are issues of privacy.
 So telling users exactly what you will and won't do with their details is essential.
 Medium does a good job by stating that “They won't post without asking”.

 ![Medium login](./images/04/medium-login-usage.png)

 ### Seamless Interchange

-Some users may not remember how they created an account.
-At Kidly, we detected that users had signed up with a different method and showed an error message instead.
+Some users won't remember how they originally created an account.
+At Kidly, we handled this by showing users an error message.
+For example, if users had signed up with standard login, then tried to sign up with social login, we'd show an error message saying so.
 But this puts the burden on the user.

 Medium lets users log in interchangeably without users ever knowing what happened.
 For example, if I log in to Medium with my email but have already registered previously with Facebook, Medium logs me in automatically and merges my accounts without me knowing.
 As a user the only way I would know is if I bother to visit the settings page.